Hello, thanks for looking me up,

 Antenna is a 26m long inverted 'L', between 2 trees, at about 9 mtrs above the ground.

 I like contests, both HF and VHF, and every mode.
-Not to spent full time on it, but just see what I can work, try my software - I wrote my own logging program
+Not to spent full time on it, but just see what I can work, try my software - I wrote my own logging program and control panel for the FT817nd.

 For portable work I have a FT817nd 5w HF/VHF/UHF allbander, with an allband whip and simple dipole.
 That's what I use going /p on my business trips.